 As with all our long-standing and loyal customers, we respect your privacy and busy schedules (especially celebrities), so we continue to bring the tasting to your home personally.
 Attention to detail never goes amiss, with full confidentiality.

 Tasting wines is no different than learning to really appreciate music or art in that pleasure you receive is proportionate to the effort you make.
-The more you fine-tune your sensory abilities, the better you’re able to understand and enjoy the nuances and details that great wines express.
+The more you fine-tune your sensory abilities through wine tastings, the better you’re able to understand and enjoy the nuances and details that great wines express.
 The time and effort invested in palate training is rewarding—and life-changing.

 Drinking is all about using our senses.
 If the sense of taste were located in the mouth (where our impulses tell us it is), anyone swallowing a mouthful of wine would get all the sensations it has to offer.
 The nerves which receive anything more distinctive than the basic sensations of sweet, sour, salt and bitter are higher in the head and deeper in the brain.
 We in fact smell tastes, rather than tasting them with our lips and tongues and palates.
 Your nose is the key to your palate.
 This is exactly what wine professionals—those who make, sell, buy, and write about wine—are able to do (the greatest to date – Robert Parker).
 For any wine enthusiast, it’s the pay-off for all the effort.

 The vapours of wine need to be inhaled (either through the nose or mouth) into the upper part of the nasal cavity where they are dissolved in moisture.
 From the moisture long thin nerve processes (vacilli) take this information straight to the brain.
 Our senses work best when we are young, but over time our senses become less functional, most typical for retired wine enthusiasts, from information that we have gathered from our customers.